NHS-digital-website/design-system/README.md

 The latest version of the Storybook instance is available at [http://sb.ui-toolkit.digital.nhs.uk.s3-website.eu-west-2.amazonaws.com/](http://sb.ui-toolkit.digital.nhs.uk.s3-website.eu-west-2.amazonaws.com/).
 This is used for development, QA, and demo purposes only, but not intended to act as documentation.

 To deploy the Storybook containing the UI toolkit components, the UI developer has to have AWS access to the `sb.ui-toolkit.digital.nhs.uk` S3 bucket, and their credentials and the bucket details have to be added to the repository.
-The documentation about the bucket details can be found on the (NHS Digital Confluence)[https://nhsd-confluence.digital.nhs.uk/display/CW/Brand+-+UI+toolkit+AWS+setup].
+The documentation about the bucket details can be found on the [NHS Digital Confluence](https://nhsd-confluence.digital.nhs.uk/display/CW/Brand+-+UI+toolkit+AWS+setup).
 Use the `aws-config.sample.json` file to configure AWS.
 When the AWS config is correctly set up, the following command builds a static version Storybook with the UI components, and it syncs the files to the S3 bucket:

     $ npm run storybook:build:deploy